hyngng/hynrng.github.io/_posts/en/photo/2022-12-31-photos-of-imin.md

 <br>

-> You can check the original photos on **[My GitHub](https://github.com/hynrng/hynrng.github.io.resources/tree/master/photo/jpg)**!
+> You can check the original photos on **[my gitHub](https://github.com/hynrng/hynrng.github.io.resources/tree/master/photo/jpg)**!
 {: .prompt-tip }

 I enjoy how the feel of a photo changes over time, so I tend to take a lot of pictures in my daily life.
 This year, I got a new phone with a better camera, which made me curious, "Can I capture the same photos more beautifully than others?"
 The hardware of the latest models is so good that I wanted to make the most of it.

-To take better photos, I looked up theories and browsed many other people's photos, which was truly fun and refreshing.
+To take better photos, I looked up theories and browsed the photos that taken from other people, and it was truly fun and refreshing.
 As I kept exploring, I became more ambitious and ended up creating some photos that I wanted to keep.
-Although I have some regrets, like when editing JPGs causes the photos to degrade, I’m more pleased that I’ve found a new way to document and express myself.
+Although I have made some regrets, like editing JPGs causing the photos to degrade, I’m more pleased that I’ve found a new way to document and express myself.
 I hope to post many great photos in the future.